Search Results

 Pumpkin Unloading Oct 08, 2025, 4:00 PM – 6:00 PM in the MCMC Lawn Help us unload the Pumpkin Truck!
 Bring work gloves and a wheelbarrow if you have one, and gather outside the MCMC at approximately 4:00 PM.
 We will have pizza and lemonade after unloading is complete.
 Please be aware that this time and date is dependent upon the arrival of the Pumpkin Truck, and is subject to change!
 Pumpkin Patch Oct 09, 2025 - Oct 31, 2025 in the MCMC Lawn CLICK HERE to sign up to Volunteer in the patch!
 Patch Hours: Monday-Friday 1:00-7:00 PM Saturday & Sunday 10:00 AM-7:00 PM Halloween 1:00-5:00 PM Movie Night in the Patch Oct 10, 2025, 7:00 PM – 9:00 PM in the MCMC Parking Lot We’ll gather in the MCMC Parking Lot for screenings of Spookley the Square Pumpkin , Toy Story of Terror, and It’s the Great Pumpkin, Charlie Brown.
 Bring your chairs and blankets, and come enjoy a movie and popcorn in our pumpkin patch.
 No rsvp required.

-- Facilities for All - Capital Campaign 2025 | First United Methodist Church Georgetown
+- Care Ministry | First United Methodist Church Georgetown

 - Adults | First United Methodist Church Georgetown TX